telerik/xaml-docs/controls/radtabbedwindow/getting-started.md

 {% figure 2, "Empty RadTabbedWindow", "tabbedwindow-getting-started-1.png" %}

 >important If you're using the [implicit styles]({%slug styling-apperance-implicit-styles-overview%}) theming mechanism with the [NoXaml binaries]({%slug xaml-vs-noxaml%}), note that the newly created window will not automatically receive the default style.
-You should add the following style after the merged dictionaries to fix this:
+In order for this to happen, you should add the following style after the merged dictionaries:

 #### __[XAML] Example 4: Adding the style for the new TabbedWindow__